Registered index-linked annuities – RILA

 Woman using phone in kitchen

 Have you been looking into annuities as an option for part of your retirement strategy?
 If you’re nearing retirement and want to take advantage of growth potential with a level of downside protection not seen in traditional investments, consider a RILA.
-It’s a type of annuity that may be able to deliver the combination of risk and reward you’ve been looking for.
+It’s a type of annuity that may be able to deliver the combination of lower risk and reward potential you’ve been looking for.
 This article will help you understand:

 • The difference between RILAs and other types of annuities